 *Note: Mormon Women for Ethical Government is a private organization and is not affiliated with The Church of Jesus Christ of Latter-day Saints.
 We do, however, fully sustain, honor, and support the Church’s doctrines and leaders.

 Welcome to Mormon Women for Ethical Government.
-This group was born of desire, frustration, and hope — the desire to act, to do something (anything!) to push back against what we see happening in the United States right now, the frustration that comes from feeling directionless and alone in our efforts, and the hope that, working together, we can actually make a difference.
+This group was born of desire, frustration, and hope — the desire to act, to push back with faith, love, and light against what we see as a tidal wave of corruption and self-interest in the political landscape, the frustration that comes from feeling directionless and alone in our efforts, and the hope that, working together, we can actually make a difference.
 There is strength in numbers, power in organization.

 We believe we were created to act and not be acted upon.
 We know, too, that God expects us to be “anxiously engaged in a good cause, and do many things of [our] own free will, and bring to pass much righteousness; for the power is in [us].”
 (D&C 58: 27-28)

 And so we must act.
 But it is our belief that we must act always in kindness and with civility.
-A call for kindness and civility is not a call for resignation or acceptance or capitulation.
-It’s simply a call for us to hearken to the better angels of our natures as we engage in the fight.
-We take our former first lady’s mantra as our battle cry: “When they go low, we go high.”
-Yes, a battle cry, for make no mistake about it, we are here to fight.
+A call for kindness and civility is not a call for timidity or capitulation.
+It’s simply a call for us to hearken to the better angels of our natures as we engage in the good fight.

-There’s more than one way to engage in battle, however.
-In the words of our hero, Martin Luther King, Jr., “Darkness cannot drive out darkness; only light can do that.
+In the words of Dr. Martin Luther King, Jr., “Darkness cannot drive out darkness; only light can do that.
 Hate cannot drive out hate; only love can do that.”
 So let’s fight, by all means!
 Let’s fight with focus and determination and ferocity.
-Let’s drive out the darkness, drive out the hate–but with light, and with love, because those are the only weapons that can possibly lead to ultimate triumph.
+Let’s drive out the darkness, drive out the hate — but with light, and with love, because those are the only weapons that can heal this broken world.

 Sharlee Mullins Glenn